Answered by Hema Love, Registered Pharmacist, AXA PPP healthcare's Health at Hand team.

 It is important to get your HRT dose absolutely right because the higher the amount of oestrogen the higher your risk of developing these – the lower amount of oestrogen, the lower the risk.

 Recent evidence and the National Institute for Health and Care Excellence's (NICE) new guidelines say that the risks of HRT are small and are usually outweighed by the benefits.

 As you can see there are various different options open to you.
-Your doctor will decide which of the options will be the most suitable for you after taking into consideration your own particular risks and your individual needs.
+We suggest you discuss this matter with your GP or specialist, who can help you decide which of the options is most suitable for you after taking into consideration your own particular risks and individual needs.